ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Only {{site.data.keyword.bm_is_short}} that are provisioned after 31 August 2023 support {{site.data.keyword.filestorage_vpc_short}}.
 * A file share cannot be split from its replica by using a `DELETE /shares/<id>/source` API request, if the `lifecycle_state` of the file share is `updating` or if replica operations are in progress.
 * For zonal file shares, cross-regional replication is supported only when both source and replica shares belong to the same account.
 Cross-geography replication is not supported.
-* Cross-regional replication is not supported for regional files shares in the [Select availability]{: tag-green} phase.
+* Cross-regional replication is not supported for regional file share in the [Select availability]{: tag-green} phase.
 * Regional file shares are not available in Montreal currently.

 ## Next steps